LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wave/Wave.md

 Traits: Flexible

 ## Idealized Concept
+Use: Contest X vs. X
-Cost: -- or 1 E/APA
+Cost: 1 E/APA
-Timing: Step 1
+Timing: Step 1/2
 As the Wave rolls off the impenetrable face and instead washes through the thinnest of cracks, so too does the character work through the flaws of their enemies.
 As a passive effect, they ignore penalties to their roll (ex.
 Blitz) equal to the lowest of the Primalism ratings.
-When taking Actions they may name a Core Ability.
-Unless another character Opposes or Parries them using that Ability for the reaction, the attempt is Upgraded.
-If another character Opposes or Parries and does not use the chosen Ability, the cost of this Talent is refunded.
+When making any attempt they may declare a Contest using and targeting any Ability they possess.
+If the character wins the Contest, the attempt is Upgraded.
 The character additionally gains their Passion as a Floating Bonus to the roll if they are using the chosen Ability.